Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 package  |  description
 -------- | ------------
 IPython  | To use NBConvert you need V1.00.
-If you will only use the interactive notebook then v0.13 will be ok. pandoc 	 | The document converter used by IPython MikeTex  | If you want to do a TEX to PDF transform.
+If you only want to use the interactive notebook then v0.13 will be ok. pandoc 	 | The document converter used by IPython MikeTex  | If you want to do a TEX to PDF transform.
 I had so many issues with the TEX to PDF conversion by NBConvert, so settled for wkhtmltopdf(below) to convert HTML to PDF rather.
 (Convert notebook to HTML with NBconvert and then from HTML to PDF with wkhtmltopdf wkhtmltopdf  | Convert HTML to PDF